rhiot/rhiot/iot/readme.md

 ### Camel Kura Wifi component

+The common scenario for the mobile IoT Gateways, for example those mounted on the trucks or other vehicles, is to cache collected data locally on the device storage and synchronizing the data with the data center only when trusted WiFi access point is available near the gateway.
+Such trusted WiFi network could be localized near the truck fleet parking.
+Using this approach, less urgent data (like GPS coordinates stored for the further offline analysis) can be delivered to the data center without the additional cost related to the GPS transmission fees.

 Camel Kura WiFi component can be used to retrieve the information about the WiFi access spots available within the device range.
 Under the hood Kura Wifi component uses Kura `org.eclipse.kura.net.NetworkService`.
 Kura WiFi component supports both the consumer and producer endpoints.